-AC Portal/Campus Connect: Currently enrolled students may access some of their student information on the Angelina College website (www.angelina.edu) by using the AC Portal, which is also called Campus Connect.
+AC Portal: Currently enrolled students may access some of their student information on the Angelina College website (www.angelina.edu) by using the AC Portal.
 Information available in the AC Portal includes class schedule, student account information, student financial aid information, student grades at the end of each term, and an unofficial Angelina College transcript.
 Students may also use the AC Portal for course registration.
-Students may contact the IT Help Desk on the first floor of the Administration Building or by phone at (936) 633-5208 for more information.
+Students may contact the IT Help Desk on the first floor of the Administration Building, email ithelpdesk@angelina.edu, or call (936) 633-5208 for more information.